 International Council of Nurses.(2021).
 ICN code of ethics for nurses.
 ICN.
 Available from: https://www.icn.ch/system/files/2021-10/ICN_Code-of-Ethics_EN_Web_0.pdf

 Extensions & Late submissions

 Assessment items must be submitted to the assignment area in the Unit's Canvas site, relating to that piece of assessment.
-It is the student's responsibility to upload the correct and corresponding draft or assessment item to the right submission section.
+It is the student's responsibility to upload the correct and corresponding assessment item to the right submission section.

 To pass this unit students must: